Part 6 - Testing and App Store Approvals

 Guidelines are more than just a ‘guide’

 Apple is famous for being strict about adherence to their Human Interface Guidelines as one of the key strengths of their platform is consistency (and the perceived increase in usability).
-Microsoft has taken a similar approach with Windows applications implementing the Metro-style UI.
+Microsoft has taken a similar approach with Windows applications implementing the Fluent Design System.
 The approval process for both platforms will involve your app being evaluated for its adherence to the relevant design philosophy.

 That isn’t to say that user interface innovation isn’t supported or encouraged, but there are certain things you “just shouldn’t do” or your app will be rejected.